 Physiological stress responses induced by the clips were measured before the night of sleep in which disruption occurred and in two separate mornings after the night of sleep disruption.

 The scientists found that suppressing SWS while keeping REM sleep resulted in stronger physiological stress responses the next morning than those following suppression of REM sleep.
-REM sleep’s preservation of the may be due to its strengthening of how emotionally charged a stressful memory is.
+REM sleep’s preservation of the stress response may be due to its strengthening of how emotionally charged a stressful memory is.

 More information: